Narrative Therapy

 Putting Together Your Narrative

-It is very common for people to not have total clarity over the narratives that guide their lives.
+It is very common for people not to have total clarity over the narratives that guide their lives.
 Thus, the therapist provides a process and flow through which a person can explore their voice, values and meanings based on their experiences.
-In this back and forth discussion, the therapist helps a person put together their narrative and enable them to view it from the outside, rather than taking them through an emotional journey.
+In this back and forth discussion, the therapist helps a person put together their narrative emotional and enable them to view it from the outside, rather than taking them through an emotional journey.
 Once they set the narrative, they then work on identifying the problematic aspects of it.

-Externalizing the Problem
+Externalising the Problem

 Deconstruction